OHutchyHutch/OHutchyHutch/README.md

 ## I'm a Learner, Developer, and Hard Worker!

-- 🔭 I’m currently a Junior at Georgia State University pursuing a Bachelors in Computer Science
 - 🌱 I love to learn and always seek out learning opportunities
 - 👯 I’m looking to collaborate with other content creators
 - 🥅 2020 Goals: Contribute more to Open Source projects